crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/0_Scalability.md

 The maximum connection number for [Postgres is 100](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS).
 But MongoDB can [connect up to 128,000 per node.](https://www.mongodb.com/docs/manual/reference/limits/#mongodb-atlas-connection-limits-and-cluster-tier)
 Of course each DB has different pros and cons, but NoSQL outperforms RDBMS in case of scalability.
-Do you think comparing one database to another is not fair in terms of scalability?
+Do you think comparing one database to another is not fair in terms of scalability because it is similar to the vertical scalability?
-Let's dig into the keys and structure of each database
+Let's dig into the keys and structure of each database to see why.